ClickCease

 What are the responsibilities of a guardian?

 Guardians make decisions about an incapacitated person’s health, living, money, and other matters.
-This includes providing for their needs.
-It also means always making decisions in their best interest.
+This includes providing for their needs and always acting in their best interest.

 Who pays the legal fees associated with establishing a guardianship?

 The fees come from the incapacitated person’s assets and finances.
-They are for filing petitions and hiring lawyers.
+They cover filing petitions and hiring lawyers.
 If they lack adequate resources, the court may waive some costs.

 How does someone remove a bad guardian?

-Suppose a guardian fails to do their duties.
-Or, they do not act in the best interests of the incapacitated person.
-In that case, interested parties can file petitions.
-They do this to have the guardian removed and replaced with a better person.
+If a guardian fails in their duties or acts against the best interests of the incapacitated person, interested parties can file petitions.
+They do this to have the guardian removed and replaced with a more suitable person.

 What powers can a limited guardianship give a guardian?

-Limited guardianships restrict the guardian’s authority.
-They limit it to specific areas, like health care or finances.
-This lets the incapacitated person keep their independence.
-They keep it in areas where they still have capacity.
+Limited guardianships restrict the guardian’s authority to specific areas, like health care or finances.
+This allows the incapacitated person to retain independence in areas where they still have capacity.

 Can other family members take part in decision-making if there is a guardian?

-The family can give input.
-But, the court-appointed guardian has the final say in the areas the judge grants.
-The guardian must consider this information.
-It comes from family and friends who know the individual well.
+While the family can provide input, the court-appointed guardian has the final say in the areas granted by the judge.
+The guardian must consider information from family and friends who know the individual well.

 Are there public guardian programs available?

-Some Nevada counties have public guardianship programs.
-They can step in when no other suitable guardian is available for a protected person.
+Some Nevada counties have public guardianship programs that step in when no other suitable guardian is available for a protected person.
 These are usually offices or nonprofit agencies.

 How long does a guardianship last?